gsinghjay/is373/docs/discovery-output/personas-pcos.md

 - Energy dips after meals; conflicting advice; fear of “bulking”

 ## Gains / Desired Outcomes
-- Steady weight loss/waist reduction; consistent energy; confidence
+- Steady weight loss/waist reduction; consistent energy; confidence; accountability via community challenges and coach Q&A

 ## Objections
 - “Is this safe for PCOS?”
 “Will I have to give up too much?”